Featuring the best attractions in the North West Lake District that are accessible by public transport

 Mirehouse is an historic manor house built in 1666 and owned by the same family since 1802.
 The house has been extended and renovated and although still largely a private residence, the ground floor is sometimes open to the public.
 There is an interesting collection of furniture, antiques and manuscripts from eminent writers once connected with the owners.
 The accompanying live piano music helps enhance the experience.

-The house is open from Easter to October but only on Sunday, Wednesday and Thursday afternoons.
+The house is open from Easter to October but only on Wednesday and Thursday afternoons, plus Sundays in August.
 The grounds are open daily from March to October.
 Admission fee applies to both.
 Toilets and The Old Sawmill Tearoom can be found in Dodd Wood car park across the A591.
 Mirehouse tickets can be obtained from the Tearoom.

 Buses stop on the A591 outside the main entrance.

-Buses stop at the entrance to the car park which is the terminus for the 78 bus.
+Buses stop at the entrance to Seatoller car park which is the terminus for the 78 bus.

-Thirlmere Reservoir was created between 1890-1894 to provide a drinking water supply for the North West of England and a significant amount of north west water now comes from here.
 The picturesque reservoir and surrounding hilly forests are all owned by the local water company, United Utilities, and they have provided a number of car parks, walks and picnic areas around the reservoir.
 Thirlmere information boards can be found in each car park.
 There is also a good footpath around the whole reservoir which is about 10 miles in length.

 Swirls car park is probably the most popular location with forest footpaths to the south, a lakeshore footpath to the north, a nearby viewpoint and Helvellyn mountain rising directly to the east.
 The relatively minor and quiet western shore road makes a good level walk.
-Various toilets around the lake, including Swirls.
+There are various toilets around the lake, including at Swirls.
 No other facilities.

 Buses travel along the main A591 on the eastern shore.
 There are bus stops at Swirls and a few other nearby locations, including Wythburn Church and each end of the minor western shore road.